calumgrant/logical/docs/worklist.md

 # Work plan

-## Thinking about n-ary predicates and projections

-Conclusions:
-1. We use the `has ,` syntax to create n-ary predicates.
-2. They automatically project to smaller predicates as needed.

-Implementation:
-- Database::GetRelation(const std::vector<int> & parts)
-- If it's a new relation
-  - Look for existing relations to add rules to.
-Find all relations where we are a superset, and create a rule from ourselves to the subset.
-Find all relations where we are a subset, and create a rule from the superset to ourselves.
-  - Ensure we don't add ourselves twice.

-- Data structure:
-  unordered_multimap<int, Relation> to look up relation parts.
-- Use Relation::ProjectsTo(const Relation&) to detect the interrelationship. std::vector<int> to contain the "set" of name parts.
-(Using the string pool).

 ## Short term
-- Don't say "iteration", just put call count in "Evaluate..." message.
-- Refactor aggregates
-  - Have Evaluations for constants?
-  - Suprious assignment in rule5.dl
 - Implement n-ary predicates
   - Refactor `has` grammar into a vector
-  - Implement `CompoundName` which is a vector of int. - Tests
   - `Database::getCompoundRelation(CompoundName)` to get the relation and implement the rules
   - Implement n-ary tables
   - Query n-ary relations.